Location Referencing ライセンスで利用可能です。

 - Attribute set—Defines groups of event layers, named attribute sets, to provide attributes across multiple event layers in a single transaction for a given route and to and from measure pairs.
 The event layers can also be stored and referenced in different linear referencing methods (LRMs).
 Event Editor provides route and measure translations across LRMs.

 - Quality control checks—Runs quality control checks for a route to detect event data gaps, overlaps, and invalid measures.
 Event Editor then uses its editing capabilities to correct those errors.

 - Event data query and editing—Queries for event data by route association, ad-hoc queries, spatial intersecting geometry, or location proximity.
 You can visualize, browse, and bulk edit the tabular results.

 To deploy Event Editor, complete the following steps:

 - Install ArcGIS Server.

 - Install Pipeline Referencing for Server.

-- Deploy your ALRS geodatabase to an enterprise geodatabase.
+- Deploy your LRS geodatabase to an enterprise geodatabase.

 - Publish a map service that contains the event layers to edit via ArcGIS Server (enabling the Pipeline Referencing for Server linear referencing capability).